kaya-arro/sc-simplify/README.md

 The default behavior prints a pair X, C of simplicial complexes in the same format as the input in which X has the homotopy type of the input and C is a large contractible subcomplex of X. The complexes X and C are delineated by a blank line.

- The `--no-pair` flag causes the program to skip calculating a contractible subcomplex.

 # Usage

 The program reads its input from `stdin`.
 Each line is a facet presented as a space-separated list of vertices labeled by natural numbers less than 2<sup>32</sup>.
+The program is tolerant of excess whitespace, but if non-maximal faces are included in the input, you should enable the `--check-input` flag.

 Examples: